Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Then press "Get font" and "Download all".
 Copy the ZIP file into a folder "fonts" that you create below the DCSServerBot installation directory.
 The bot will take this ZIP on its next startup, unpack it and delete the ZIP file.
-From then on, the bot can use the respective font(s).
+From then on, the bot will use the respective font(s) without further configurations.

 #### Auto Matching (default: enabled)
 To use in-game commands, your DCS players need to be matched to Discord users.
 Matched players are able to see statistics